Introduction

 Good sleep habits include:

-- sleeping at the same time daily
+- Sleeping at the same time daily

-- a dark bedroom
+- A dark bedroom

-- less phone use before bed
+- Less phone use before bed

-Better sleep helps digestion.
+Better sleep can help digestion.

 Good sleep helps Avoid IBS symptoms.